fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 [plumber](https://jamonserrano.github.io/plumber-sass/) that implements this as a nice SASS library.

-We originally tried Sassline first but quickly realized it’s too restrictive and we didn’t really like all the rules it introduced.
+We originally tried Sassline but quickly realized it’s too restrictive and we didn’t really like all the rules it introduced.
 So we’ve decided to write our bunch of mixins that get the job done.